 - Telephone calls – We bill for all telephone calls related to your case.

-- In person meetings or conferences
+- Virtual and in person meetings or conferences

 - Drafting correspondence or pleadings